jeannafta/trajnetplusplusbaselines/README.rst

     The top3_FDE.
 Given 3 output predictions, the metrics calculate the FDE of the prediction closest to the groundtruth trajectory.

-Considering this, we can see interesant things:
-  The Pred.
-Collision and the GT Collision is lower for our trained model than for the Vanilla one, this was expected.
+  It was observed that Pred.
+Collision and GT Collision are lower for the trained models considering interactions than for the Vanilla one.
+This is explained by the fact that the vanilla model does not take into account intercations between the different pedestrians of the scenes which will result in less accurate predictions.

-  We can see that ADE and FDE are only a little bit lowe, this is not that good, it means that the submitted model is not that much better than the Vanilla one considering trajectory predictions.

-If we look the exemple we saw on the course the legend was correct and the tested model is much better than the Vanilla one in every sections except GT Collision:

 .. figure:: docs/train/UNIMODAL_MULTIMODAL_ex_du_cours.JPG

-3. Retraining using CFF datas
+3. Training using CFF datas
 -----
-We tried to use all the data set including cff datas to train our model, the induced model is not as good as before.
-The trained model without cff data is better.
-There can be multiple reasons to this, but the main one is that cff data were too noisy and so it's lowering the model training performances.
-The final difference between the two models is not that high because having more data is a good thing overall, so it lowers the bad impact of the noisy datas.
+We tried to use all the data set including cff datas to train our model, the obtained model did not perform as good as the previous model.
+TThis is mainly explained by the fact that CFF data are noisy, which drives the model to underperform.
+The final difference between the two models is not that high because having more data is a good thing overall, so it lowers the bad impact of the noisy data.

 ================================================